dborio/linuxonC720/README.md

 # linuxonC720
 Instructions on how to install your favorite flavor of Linux on an Acer C720 ChromeBook.

-Installing Real Ubuntu on the Acer Chromebook C720P This is my favorite solution--ChromeOS is completely removed and Ubunt 15.04 is running on the internal SSD.
+Installing Real Linux on the Acer Chromebook C720P:
+This is my favorite solution for replacing ChromeOS and installing your favorite flavor of linux on the internal SSD.

-Removing the Write-Protect Screw
+Removing the Write-Protect Screw:
 Remove all 13 screws from the bottom of the Chromebook.
 One of them is behind a sticker which you must remove, voiding your warranty.
-Then remove the write-protect screw, #7 in this photo:

-I got that image here: https://wiki.archlinux.org/index.php/Acer_C720_Chromebook#Locating_the_Write-Protect_Screw
+Then remove the write-protect screw, #7 in this photo: I got that image here: https://wiki.archlinux.org/index.php/Acer_C720_Chromebook#Locating_the_Write-Protect_Screw

-Entering Developer Mode
+Entering Developer Mode:
 Power on your Chromebook.
 ChromeOS starts.
 To enter developer mode press the following key combination: